Vectra AI has formed a new partnership with Baidam Solutions.

 “We encourage more Indigenous people to enter the growing cybersecurity field through this partnership.
 This ultimately helps organisations across Australia build a stronger security infrastructure and protect critical data and assets from attackers,” says Vectra Asia-Pacific partner alliances head Dee Clinton.

-Vectra stops data breaches by applying AI to detect and respond to hidden cyberattack behaviours inside cloud, data centre, IoT, and enterprise networks.
+Vectra stops data breaches by applying AI to detect and respond to hidden cyberattack behaviours inside cloud, data center, IoT, and enterprise networks.

 It increases security operations efficiency up to 90% by automatically identifying and prioritising in-progress cyberattacks that pose the highest risk.